chasyumen/automod-quick-copy/README.md

 - .env
 ```
-DISCORD_TOKEN=ENTERYOURTOKENHERE //Replace with one you found at developer portal
+DISCORD_TOKEN=ENTERYOURTOKENHERE # Replace with one you found at developer portal
 ```

 Enter the source guild and target guild id in the config.json.